Howard Liebowitz, MD

 Along with a foundational approach to health through nutrition, he understands the importance of assessing and balancing hormones for both men and women.
 He has extensive experience and knowledge in helping women through the hormone transition known as menopause as well as male hormone decline.
 His unique approach to helping his patients attain optimal health as well as slowing the aging process has helped countless men and women.

-Dr. Liebowitz is a lifelong athlete, first as a college swimmer and later a triathlete, having completing the gruelling Hawaii IRONMAN three times.
+Dr. Liebowitz is a lifelong athlete, first as a college swimmer and later a triathlete, having completed the gruelling Hawaii IRONMAN three times.